-After you gorge on every possible deal in the toy section of your local retailer, and you don’t even remember half of what you bought, it’s time to administer the remedy to what ails you.
+After you gorge on every possible deal in the toy section of your local retailer— and don’t even remember half of what you bought—it’s time to administer the remedy for what ails you.
 Fortunately, you don’t have to take a large pill or down some weird, nasty-tasting concoction.

-The prescription to fix your financial hangover is simple: it’s that mound of receipts that are tucked away in your wallet, or contained in those hoards of shopping bags you’ve hidden away from the kids.
-So here’s the deal.
-To get rid of your financial hangover, you’re going to go through those bags and separate “must keep” items from the “I really shouldn’t have” stuff.
+The prescription to fix your financial hangover is simple: it’s that mound of receipts that are tucked away in your wallet or contained in those hordes of shopping bags you’ve hidden away from the kids.
+So here’s the deal: To get rid of your financial hangover, you’re going to go through those bags and separate “must keep” items from the “I really shouldn’t have” stuff.

 Then you’ll really be out of luck.

-So you convinced yourself that you just had to buy that expensive gadget for your spouse or significant other, or that ridiculously priced designer bag for yourself, right?
-OK, fine.
+OK, you convinced yourself that you just had to buy that expensive gadget for your spouse or significant other, or that ridiculously priced designer bag for yourself, right?
+Fine.

-Now it’s time to take a cue from the politicians: It’s time to figure out how you’re actually going to pay for the stuff you bought.
-It’s time to balance your budget.
+Now it’s time to take a cue from the politicians to figure out how you’re actually going to pay for the stuff you bought.
+In other words, it’s time to balance your budget.

 Anything that cuts your budget is an offset to excessive spending.

-So what are you prepared to slash?
-Perhaps it will be “bye bye Netflix for a year.”
+What are you prepared to slash?
+Perhaps it will be bye-bye to Netflix for a year.
 Or maybe you can offset your holiday spending and reduce your cable bill by dropping those 100 premium channels you’ve got.

 It’s up to you to figure it out.
 But you absolutely must come up with a list of financial offsets that match or exceed the crazy amount of holiday spending you did.

-Here’s your next cure for a holiday shopping binge gone bad: I call it payback.
+Here’s your next cure for a holiday shopping binge gone bad, which I call payback.

 So let’s just cut out the excuses and deal with reality, namely: How are you going to get rid of this debt so that it’s not lingering around come next holiday season?
 Consider the 3-3-3 payback strategy.